 The Grenfell tragedy brought into stark relief the inequalities in the borough, and the disadvantages particularly in the north of the borough, where many of the school’s pupils reside.
 By supporting Kensington Aldridge Academy, we aim to enable as many young people as possible to enjoy the benefits of a rounded and ambitious education.

 The activities funded by KIT lie outside government requirements for funding, and would be challenging to sustain without our support.
-Prior to our establishment, any extra-curricular programmes at the school were provided via limited resources and donated teacher time.
+Prior to our establishment, any enrichment programmes at the school were provided via limited resources and donated teacher time.

 *source: Trust for London, October 2017